 Deferred Revenue - Although certain revenues are measurable, they are not available.
 Available means collected within the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current period.
-Deferred revenue in the governmental fund financial statements represents the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current period.
-Deferred revenue consists of delinquent property tax receivable not collected within sixty days after year-end and succeeding year property tax receivable.
+Deferred revenue in the governmental fund financial statements represents the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current period.
+Deferred revenue consists of delinquent property tax receivable and amounts due from other governments not collected within sixty days after year-end and succeeding year property tax receivable.